 Refugees on temporary visas and up to 30,000 people in Australia awaiting processing of their refugee status applications are being denied an opportunity to study in the tertiary sector.
 This report highlights barriers people seeking asylum and refugees on temporary visas face in accessing secondary school and further education.

 It shows that without access to Commonwealth Supported Places and federal loan schemes, these people are effectively denied further education.
-It calls on the Federal Government to provide access to further education in order for refugees and asylum seekers to improve their skills, gain qualifications and contribute to Australian society.
+It calls on the Federal Government to provide access to further education in order for refugees and people seeking asylum to improve their skills, gain qualifications and contribute to Australian society.

 People seeking asylum have constantly expressed to RCOA their keen desire to improve their English and to undertake further education in order to contribute to Australia.
-There are currently around 30,000 asylum seekers living in Australia who arrived by boat and are waiting to have their claims processed.
+There are currently around 30,000 people seeking asylum living in Australia who arrived by boat and are waiting to have their claims processed.
 If they are found to be refugees, they will not be eligible for permanent residency in Australia and will instead be granted either a Temporary Protection Visas (TPV) or a Safe Haven Enterprise Visas (SHEV).

 As they are not permanent residents of Australia, people seeking asylum and refugees on TPVs and SHEVs do not have access to the same services and entitlements as permanent Protection Visa holders or refugee and humanitarian entrants who are resettled from overseas.
 Some of the most significant differences in entitlements are those relating to tertiary education.
 These people face significant barriers which effectively prevent most people on these visas from pursuing further study.
 This in turn diminishes their employment prospects and undermines positive settlement outcomes.